 6.1 Load Closure Test

 Apply a force at the point where the blade ends to make the tips of the blades Just touch.
-The force required shall be as follow.
+The force required shall be as given in Table 1.
 Tolerance of load is ± 0.2 N (± 20 gf approximately).

+Table 1 Load